appium/appium-xcuitest-driver/README.md

 Kill the given app on the real device under test by instruments service via [py-ios-device](https://github.com/YueChen-C/py-ios-device) if it is installed on the server machine.
 If the app is not running or failed to kill, then nothing is done.
-Note that this method takes a few time than `mobile:terminateApp` for now since it calls the instruments service via external command, `py-ios-device`.
+Note that this method takes a few more time than `mobile:terminateApp` for now since it calls the instruments service via external command, `py-ios-device`.

 #### Arguments